qzhuae/MarkdownNotes/ECON4124Final.md

 - refinement based on THP
 - a player is more likely to tremble in directions that are least harmful to him.

-Strategy profile $\sigma$ is an $\epsilon$-proper equilibrium iff
+DStrategy profile $\sigma$ is an $\epsilon$-proper equilibrium iff
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2OTA1NTA0NSwxODgzMDY0OTkzLDIwNT
+eyJoaXN0b3J5IjpbMTM4MTYyNDk2NywxODgzMDY0OTkzLDIwNT
 Q2OTA1NzgsLTY2OTgwNzc3OF19
 -->